tomwhartung/jmws_protostar_tomh_idMyGadget/README.md

 For information on how to install this required code, see the jmws_idMyGadget_for_joomla README.md file.

-### Optional but Recommended: jmws_mod_menu_idMyGadget
+### Highly Recommended: jmws_mod_menu_idMyGadget
 For best results, install the jmws_mod_menu_idMyGadget module.

-I believe this is required for the hamburger (aka "PhoneBurger") menu to work, but it has been awhile since I set all that up, and it's pretty complicated, so just install it to be safe.
+This is required for the hamburger (aka "PhoneBurger") menu to work, and your joomla site will probably whitescreen if you try to create a Hamburger Menu and this module is not present.

 ## Differences From jmws_protostar_idMyGadget
 Unless noted here, the documentation for jmws_protostar_idMyGadget applies equally here.